apache/pulsar-site/docs/client-libraries-producers.md

 With async publishment, the producer puts the message in a blocking queue and returns it immediately.
 Then the client library sends the message to the broker in the background.
 If the queue is full (max size configurable), the producer is blocked or fails immediately when calling the API, depending on arguments passed to the producer.

 This example shows how to publish messages using producers.
 The publish operation is done until the broker tells you the message has been successfully published.
-Thr broker returns the message ID after the message is published successfully.
+The broker returns the message ID after the message is published successfully.

 ````mdx-code-block
 <Tabs groupId="lang-choice"